Hollywood (YG and Shoreline Mafia song)

 "Hollywood" is a song by American rapper YG and American hip hop group Shoreline Mafia.
-It was released on May 23, 2025 as the second single from the former's upcoming eighth studio album The Gentleman's Club.
+It was released on May 23, 2025 as the second single from the former's seventh studio album, The Gentleman's Club.
 The song was produced by Ty Dolla Sign and Damn James.

 Composition

 The song uses a G-funk beat and pays homage to Los Angeles.
 It mentions baby oil and Diddy parties in the beginning.
 Later on, YG raps "All the pretty hoes gon' play this / Joey Badass gon' hate this", referencing the rapper's feuds with West Coast hip-hop artists.

 Critical reception

-Alexander Cole of HotNewHipHop gave a favorable review, writing "As for the song itself, this is a West Coast banger through and through.
+Hollywood was met with critical acclaim.
+Alexander Cole of HotNewHipHop gave a positive review, writing "As for the song itself, this is a West Coast banger through and through.
 From the production to the performances, everyone is firing on all cylinders here."
 Shawn Grant of The Source commented "Shoreline Mafia brings raw edge, while Ty Dolla $ign's production blends bounce and polish".